lab1092/blender-manual_ja/manual/materials/properties/mirror.rst

 until a non-reflective object is finally met and gives the whole chain of rays its color.

-Eventually, the first reflective object inherits the colors of its environment, proportional to its :guilabel:`Reflectivity` value.
+Eventually, the first reflective object inherits the colors of its environment, proportional to its *Reflectivity* value.
 Obviously, if there are only reflective objects in the scene, then the render could last forever.
-This is why a mechanism for limiting the travel of a single ray is set through the :guilabel:`Depth`
-value: this parameter sets the maximum number of bounces allowed for a single ray.
+This is why a mechanism for limiting the travel of a single ray is set through the *Depth* value: this parameter sets the maximum number of bounces allowed for a single ray.

 .. note::